Dutch Apple Pie

 1/3 cup sugar

 In a small bowl (I use the same one I used for the pastry; no need to wash it first), stir together the flour, sugar and salt.
 Cut in the butter until the mixture is crumbly.
 Toss in the cheese with your fingers.

 Place the apple filling in the pastry-lined pie pan.
 Sprinkle on the topping, covering all the apples.
-Bake at 425 degrees (on the stone if you have one) for 10 minutes.
-Reduce heat to 350 degrees and continue baking for 40 to 45 minutes until topping is golden and apples are tender when pierced.
+Bake at 425 degrees for 15 minutes.
+Reduce heat to 350 degrees and continue baking for 40 to 45 minutes until topping is golden and apples are tender when pierced with a cake tester or fork.
 Cool on a wire rack.
 This allows air to circulate and prevents the bottom crust from getting soggy.